3bbiss/3bbiss/README.md

 * 🌍  I'm based in Detroit, MI
 * ✉️  You can contact me at [aliabbiss5@gmail.com](mailto:aliabbiss5@gmail.com)
-* 🧠  I'm currently going through The Odin Project
+* 🧠  I'm a Connected Vehicle Data Analytics Engineer at Ford Motor Commpany
 * 🤝  Feel free to reach out if you want to collaborate or chat
 * ⚡  My academic background is in Information Technology B.S. but I have a keen interest agile project management